 About Hunterian Museum

-Over his lifetime Hunter amassed a vast collection of specimens which was purchased by the British government in 1799, gifted to the Company (later the Royal College) of Surgeons and incorporated into their new building in London.
+Over his lifetime, Hunter amassed a vast collection of specimens which was then purchased by the British government in 1799.
+They in turn gifted it to the Company (later the Royal College) of Surgeons, who incorporated into their new building in London.

 One of the highlights is the skeleton of 7’7” (2.31m) Irish giant Charles Byrne.
 The story goes that he was so afraid doctors would dissect his corpse when he died that he asked a group of fishermen in Bristol to bury him at sea.
 When John Hunter heard about this, he bribed the fishermen to the tune of between £130 and £500 (conflicting reports put the figure at either end of this scale), a staggering amount of money in the 1780s which today would be roughly between £50,000 and £200,000.

 Getting to the Hunterian Museum

 The Huntarian Museum is located in Holborn in central London just off the A4200.
 The nearest Underground stations are Holborn and Chancery Lane, both under a 10-minute walk, while the nearest train station is City Thameslink, a 15-minute walk.
 A number of bus services run to the nearby area, with the nearest stop the Kingsway / Holborn Station stop, a 5-minute walk away.

 Discover the best historic sites in England, from Bodiam Castle to Beaulieu Abbey and more, includes an interactive map of English heritage attractions.

 Discover the best historic locations in London from the British Museum to the London Mithraeum and more, includes an interactive map of London's cultural landmarks, monuments and museums.